CarolPang17/pig_game/README.md

 and this is the first project in the video, link: https://www.youtube.com/watch?v=21FnnGKSRZo

+* This is a multiplayer games, each player have his/her total score
+* whoever hits to the total score is more than 50 first will win the game, game end

+* in each turn:
-#player can roll a dice ,from 1 to 6,
+  - player roll a dice (from 1 to 6)

-* if player get any number that other than 1, player can decide to continue roll the dice, or stop the turn
+  - if player get any number that other than 1, then the dice's number will add to his/her total score. also, player can decide to continue roll the dice, or stop the turn
-* each time player decided to roll the dice, the number he/she get from that roll will add to the score of his/her turn
-* if player get "0" from teh roll, the total score will become 0.
+  - if player get "1" from the dice, the total score of that player gone and back to 0.